TUDelft-CS4110/2016-0x90/test-suite-genetation.md

 However, the strong limitation is having to manually choose and fix the length of the test cases, which does not evolve during the search.
 To deal with these drawbacks, the paper therefore approaches a new method with the intent to satisfy the chosen coverage criterion with the smallest possible test suite, which makes use of a search algorithm applied on a population of test suites.
 ## Test Suite Optimization
-To execute whole test suite generation, the paper describes the use of Genetic Algorithm (GA) as search algorithm, on a population of test suites.
+To execute whole test suite generation, the paper describes the use of a Genetic Algorithm (GA) as search algorithm, on a population of test suites.
 It also focuses on *branch coverage* as test criterion.

 ### Genetic Algorithm
 This algorithm starts with a random population of test suites, and evolves this population until a solution is found that fulfills the coverage criterion, or the set resources such as time or number of fitness evaluations have been used up.